 Name: Number of Net New Children Served - Fee Subsidy

 The number of net new children aged 0-4 years old receiving fee subsidies.
 Each child is counted only once.
-Information will be entered by age group and family income level.
+Information will be entered by family income level.

 Name: Number of Net New Children Served - Increased Access